Texas Pool Safety Laws

 Drowning Attorneys with Billions Won Nationwide

-Drowning accidents are a serious problem in Texas and throughout the United States.
-Children and their families are the ones who pay the heaviest prices for pool safety violations, like the lack of a lifeguard or adequate fencing.
+Drowning accidents are a serious problem in Texas and across the U.S. Children and their families are the ones who pay the heaviest prices for pool safety violations, like the lack of a lifeguard or adequate fencing.
 According to the Centers for Disease Control, drowning is one of the most threatening hazards young children face.

 The CDC also highlights the following facts:

 - Drowning injures or kills children aged one to four more than any other cause